laher/toasties-galore/PITCHME.md

 See [[https://github.com/laher/toasties-galore]]

+Note:

 : For this presentation, let's look at the software supporting our imaginary food stall, "Toasties Galore".
 : Monorepo - multiple services in one code repository.
 : There's a lot in there, more than I could hope to communicate in 30 minutes.
 Take a look.
 Toasties galore.

 ---

-# The Toasties Galore software architecture
+@title[The Toasties Galore software architecture]

 Invoking Jafflr: `POST /toastie`